Social Science Integration at the Council

 For more information on social science integration efforts, read Social Science Extension Specialist Dr. Jessica Rudnick’s 2021 blog, Understanding People in the Face of Rapid Environmental Change, and open the accordion bars below.

 Efforts to protect, restore, and enhance the Delta should be guided by the best available scientific information about the health of the Delta’s estuary.
 For decades, scientists in the Delta have monitored the health of the plants, animals, and environmental conditions of the estuary.
 However, there has been significantly less research focused on human communities in the Delta and people’s livelihoods, well-being, priorities, and concerns.
-The Delta Residents Survey is a collaborative research effort led by California Sea Grant and California State University, Sacramento, with funding from the Delta Science Program and collaborators from the Bay-Delta Social Science Community of Practice.
-This effort aims to help address this information gap by developing a pilot household survey to better understand the attitudes, values, experiences, and behaviors of the Delta’s residential communities with respect to the Delta as a place where people live, work, and recreate.
+The Delta Residents Survey is a collaborative survey research effort led by California Sea Grant and California State University, Sacramento (CSUS), with funding from the Delta Science Program and collaborators from the Bay-Delta Social Science Community of Practice.
+This effort aims to help address this information gap by developing a household survey to better understand Delta residents’ livelihoods, well-being, priorities, and concerns for the region.

-- Pilot-test a surveying research approach that could be reproduced as a long-term study on social well-being in the Delta and used to inform decision-making.
+- Pilot-test a survey research approach that could be reproduced as a long-term study on social and environmental well-being in the Delta and used to inform decision-making.

-If interested in the above opportunities or for more information about the Delta Residents’ Opinions Survey, please contact California Sea Grant Social Science Extension Specialist Dr. Jessica Rudnick at firstname.lastname@example.org or (916)-902-6596.
+If you are interested in participating in the survey, sharing the survey with your community networks, or learning more, please contact California Sea Grant Social Science Extension Specialist Dr. Jessica Rudnick at firstname.lastname@example.org or (916)-902-6596.

 The Council has worked to incorporate social science into several recent and ongoing initiatives, described below.
 These integration efforts stretch across the Delta Science Program, planning and policy activities, and public participation and communication work.